The Story of a Shitty Deadlift Turned State Record

 We had a chuckle about it, and shared a few eye rolls…

 …but it made me wonder about this guy’s coaching style.
-Obviously I have no way of knowing for sure, but if he had such callous and insensitive commentary towards a complete stranger, wasn’t it safe to assume it was more of the same with his own clients?
+Obviously I have no way of knowing for sure, but if he had such callous and insensitive commentary towards a complete stranger, wasn’t it safe to assume it was more of the same with his own clients as well?

-Some people may respond well to such feedback.
-In my experience, however, most would crumble.
+Some people may respond positively to such feedback.
+In my experience, most would crumble.

 The words we use matter.

 I mean, what if I had taken the same approach?

 Let’s say we had a time machine and went back to my first interaction with Jenny and my initial feedback mirrored his (albeit with a bit more drama):